-Johnson Cano hails from St. Louis, Missouri, and obtained her Bachelor’s degree in Music from Webster University in St. Louis; she received her Master’s degree from Rice University in Houston, Texas.
+Ms. Cano is a native of St. Louis, Missouri, and earned her bachelor's degree in Music from Webster University and her master's degree from Rice University.